vDallAcqua/sicp/README.md

-# sicp
+# SICP
-My exercises for SICP (Structure and Interpretation of Computer Programs)
+My solutions to the exercises of the SICP book (Structure and Interpretation of Computer Programs)